 Some argue that these new mountains of Big Data outperform more traditional forms of data.
 BARB believes that they are complimentary to the strengths of our panel.
 In fact, we think it is the combination of the two that gives us the best possible way forward for measuring viewing (BARB, 2015).

-Whilst organisations such as Nielsen and BARB are clearly working to social media metrics into their existing business models in order to nullify their disruptive potential, Big Data continues to gather momentum as a new paradigm of market research therefore warrants closer critical attention.
+Whilst organisations such as Nielsen and BARB are clearly working to envelop social media metrics into their existing business models in order to nullify their disruptive potential, Big Data continues to gather momentum as a new paradigm of market research and therefore warrants closer critical attention.

 Though the above constitutes a somewhat broad overview of the history of TV ratings, it nevertheless demonstrates the integral role that this industry plays within the precarious ecosystem of television production.
 At the same time, this brief survey draws attention to more recent and significant changes in the industry – namely the “computational” or “algorithmic” turn – and suggests that a more productive way to understand and approach organisations such as Nielsen and BARB is to conceive of them as transparent infomediaries – largely invisible forces yet increasingly automated and ever-more influential.